 Justice Masuhara noted: “Under present legislative circumstances, our policy makers require an individual to formalize their informed consent in writing if she or he wishes to permit the posthumous removal of their reproductive material.
 Regrettably, that is not the case here.”4

 The decision was given December 9, 2019 and Justice Masuhara put a 30-day hold on the order to destroy the sperm to give the widow a chance to appeal.

 Spouses can proactively protect themselves and their future families through proper estate planning and legal agreements.
 A well-drafted estate plan or legal agreement can result in significant cost savings down the line and offer a sense of security for spouses.

 Lawyers at BOYNECLARKE LLP can help you navigate the legal issues of family planning.
-If you are seeking legal advice, please call 902-469-9500 to schedule your free 30-minute consultation with a member of our Family Law team.
+If you are seeking legal advice, please call 902-469-9500 to schedule your consultation with a member of our Family Law team.

 1 Assisted Human Reproduction Act, SC 2004, c 2, s 8(2).

 2 L.T. v D.T.
 Estate (Re), 2019 BCSC 2130 at para 55 referring to K.L.W. v Genesis Fertility Centre, 2016 BCSC 1621.

 4 L.T. v D.T.
 Estate (Re), 2019 BCSC 2130 at para 61.